alexle/alexle.github.com/posts/move-to-github.markdown

 ###Control Of Content###

-The major advantage of having your website in static HTML files is that you **own your content**.
-Your content is separate from the server, allowing you to easily move your website to any host (Amazon S3, Heroku, Github Pages, the server in your home office).
-Just upload your HTML, re-route the domain name and you're good to go.
-Virtually all servers are able to serve HTML as well, meaning you rarely have to worry about hosting incompatibilities.
+The major advantage of having my website in static HTML files is that I **own my content**.
+The code that generates the site.
+The templates that shape my HTML/CSS.
+The raw text of each blog post.

+Since my data is separate from the server, it gives me many options: I could switch site generators or template languages.
+I could easily move my site to another host (just upload static HTML).
+If a catostrophic event happened, I'm confident I could re-generate page as long as I have a copy of my text files.

 When Posterous went down, its users lost their settings, page layouts, blog links, and comments.
-The only data they could salvage were the words in their blog posts, but even that involved a limited and pain-staking migration process.
+The only data they could salvage were the words in their blog posts, but even that involved a pain-staking migration process.

+###Additional Tools###

-Another plus of having your files reside statically in your workspace, is that you can easily search your entire blog for any files (*find -iname ./*) or specific text (*grep -r*) via the command line.
-You can even do mass replace/rename operations.
+Another advantage of having the site reside in my workspace is it allows me to use additional tools to navigate/manipulate my files.
+Power search options via the command line can be used, such as searching my entire blog for any files (*find -iname ./*) or perhaps a specific group of text (*grep -r*).
+Want to change all instances of "volvo" to "Volvo"?
+It's a one-line operation.

 Having control over your data/files allows you endless levels of editing.

 ###Chance For Redesign (Bottom Up)###